microsoft/nni/docs/en_US/NAS/QuickStart.rst

   search_strategy = strategy.Random(dedup=True)  # dedup=False if deduplication is not wanted

-Detailed descriptions and usages of available strategies can be found `here <./ApiReference.rst>`__ .

-Choose or write a model evaluator
+Pick or write a model evaluator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the NAS process, the search strategy repeatedly generates new models.
+In the NAS process, the exploration strategy repeatedly generates new models.
 A model evaluator is for training and validating each generated model.
-The obtained performance of a generated model is collected and sent to search strategy for generating better models.
+The obtained performance of a generated model is collected and sent to the exploration strategy for generating better models.

-The model evaluator should correctly identify the use case of the model and the optimization goal.
-For example, on a classification task, an <input, label> dataset is needed, the loss function could be cross entropy and the optimized metric could be accuracy.
-On a regression task, the optimized metric could be mean-squared-error.

 In the context of PyTorch, Retiarii has provided two built-in model evaluators, designed for simple use cases: classification and regression.
 These two evaluators are built upon the awesome library PyTorch-Lightning.